What is glaucoma?

-Glaucoma is a group of eye diseases that gradually steals sight without warning and often without symptoms.
-Vision loss is caused by damage to the optic nerve.
-This nerve acts like an electric cable with over a million wires and is responsible for carrying the images we see to the brain.
+Glaucoma can steal your vision gradually even without symptoms or warning.
+Glaucoma is a group of diseases caused by the damage to the Optic Nerve which is responsible for carrying the images we see to the brain.
 High eye pressure is the main cause of optic nerve damage.What causes glaucoma?

 Clear liquid called the aqueous humor flows in and out of the eye.
 This liquid is not part of the tears on the outer surface of the eye.
 You can think of the flow of aqueous as a sink with the tap turned on all time.

-If the drainpipe gets blocked, water collects in the sink and pressure within the inner eye increases, which can damage the optic nerve.
+When the drainpipe of the eyes gets blocked, water accumulates in the sink and builds up pressure within the inner eye.
+Due to this, the optic nerve gets damaged.

 Once the optic nerve gets damaged, a person loses vision that can never be regained.
 If the treatment of glaucoma is imperfect, a person can continue to lose vision.